How to Get a Salvage Title Cleared?

 Things to Know About Clearing Salvage Title

 You cannot simply go and remove the Salvage tag from the vehicle title.
 There is no way that you can have a clean title for a vehicle that was declared salvage by the insurance company.
 However, someone might be approaching you, telling that they can clean the title.
-Those techniques work by hiding the actual history of the vehicle, using the different laws in different states. [social_quote duplicate=”yes” align=”default”]This will, of course, require that you repair the vehicle and submit it to the DMV for inspection.[/social_quote]
+Those techniques work by hiding the actual history of the vehicle, using the different laws in different states.

 Nevertheless, the technique is called title laundering.
 We will never recommend this, and a detailed history report of vehicles can be found via online platforms as well.
 As it happens, there is no actual point in hiding the salvage title.

 Here, we are talking about a legal way of removing the salvage title.
 But, it’s rather changing the salvage title into something like Salvage Rebuilt or Reconditioned or Assembled, depending on the place you live.
-Since it is a process of re-branding, there is always an idea that the vehicle was salvage before.
-In fact, there is no [legal] way to remove the ‘salvage’ history of any vehicle from the report.
+Since it is a process of re-branding, there is always an idea that the vehicle was salvaged before.
+In fact, there is no legal way to remove the ‘salvage’ history of any vehicle from the report.

 How to Get a Salvage Title Cleared?